ckaserer/vagrant-okd/README.md

 # vagrant-okd

 We love to run okd on our workstations, but everybody uses a different operating system (Linux / MacOS / Windows).
-To reduce the pain of various nuances in the operating systems we have put okd in a VM that can be provisioned via Vagrant.
-Putting okd in a VM gives us the added benefit of controlling the resources it can consume on our workstations.
+To reduce the pain of various nuances in the operating systems we have put okd in a vm that can be provisioned via Vagrant.
+Putting okd in a vm gives us the added benefit of controlling the resources it can consume on our workstations.

 ### Preflight